zhangthx123/assignment/README.md

 RV_SMALL: choose vehicle with smallest remaining volume
 RV_LARGE: choose vehicle with largest remaining volume.

-5. mymodel_cplex.py
+5. mymodel_gurobi.py
-The MILP baseline model using IBM CPLEX.
+The MILP baseline model using Gurobi.

 6. data/ (folder)
 Contains all datasets used for computational experiments: